-The Tipping Point is an intriguing book that looks at how ideas spread like epidemics and what causes them to do so.
+This The Tipping Point summary looks at an intriguing book about how ideas spread like epidemics and what causes them to do so.

 Malcolm Gladwell weaves an intriguing narrative as we explore the necessary parameters for ideas to reach a tipping point and become mainstream.